RSCH-RT/ImageJ_Macros/README.md

 # eQC
-- Place to put all our electronic QC codes.
+- Place to put all our electronic QC code.
 - issue tracking available.
+- Track changes in code.